illinoistech-itm/jhajek/itmd-521/cluster-read-write-assignment/Readme.md

 The columns listed above are delineated by a default column size, and not all of the information will be needed from each record.

-The substrings can be accessed via a method such as with a dDtaframe named df2:
+The substrings can be accessed via a method such as with a Dataframe named df2:

 ```bash
 df2.withColumn('Weather Station', df2['value'].substr(5, 6)) \